dotlang/language/README.md

 - Distributed processing: Moving code to another machine and running there (Actor model + channel)
 - possible add notation for function chaining
 - Define notation to write low-level (Assembly or IR) code in a function body and also force inline.
+- Function to get dynamic type of a tuple variable